Want to know how to start making sales on Etsy when you’re starting from zero?

 Firstly, congrats on your Etsy shop!

 I must say that opening my Etsy shop has been one of the best decisions, aside from starting this blog, that I’ve made to become a creative entrepreneur.
 Etsy is such an amazing, affordable platform for artists and creatives to sell on.
-I’m so glad it exists and that we don’t have to rely on craft fairs and art galleries alone.
+I’m glad it exists and that we don’t have to rely on craft fairs and art galleries alone like we did way back in the day.

 10 Tips to start selling art on Etsy